Once upon a time ...|

 I have.
 Eye drops never seemed to work and my glasses were clean, so I figured

-that I had better go
+that I had better go see an Ophthalmologist.

 After an exam and several tests, the doctor decided that it was most likely just